 Rise of Magadha Notes for UPSC Exam

-The four Mahajanapadas – Magadha, Kosala, Avanti and Vatsa were vying for supremacy from the 6th century BC to the 4th century BC.
+The four Mahajanapadas – Magadha, Kosala, Avanti and Vatsa were vying for supremacy from the 6th century BCE to the 4th century BCE.
 Finally, Magadha emerged victorious and was able to gain sovereignty.
 It became the most powerful state in ancient India.
 Magadha is situated in modern Bihar.
-Jarasandha, who was a descendant of Brihadratha founded the empire in Magadha.
+Jarasandha, who was a descendant of Brihadratha, founded the empire in Magadha.
 Both are talked about in the Mahabharata.

-The first important and powerful dynasty in Magadha.
+The first important and powerful dynasty in Magadha was the Haryanka dynasty.

 Bimbisara (558 BC – 491 BC)